n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.egoi.md

 # E-goi

-The E-goi node allows you to automate work in E-goi, and integrate E-goi with other applications. n8n has built-in support for a wide range of E-goi features, including creating, updating, deleting, and getting contacts.
+Use the E-goi node to automate work in E-goi, and integrate E-goi with other applications. n8n has built-in support for a wide range of E-goi features, including creating, updating, deleting, and getting contacts.

 On this page, you'll find a list of operations the E-goi node supports and links to more resources.